 31. INAPPROPRIATE BEHAVIOR AROUND THE HOME - Chews household items, steals food or other items, tries to take things off counter tops, tables, etc. or out of garbage can.
 Carries or moves household objects.

-Absent - Can be reliably trusted not to chew household items, take things from counters, take garbage or get on the furniture in familiar or new places.
+Absent - Can be reliably trusted not to chew household items, take things from counters, take garbage or get on the furniture in familiar places, and easily adapts to new places.